O Goddess Saraswati, bestow divine wisdom and purity upon us.

-The Sacred Significance of Prithudak (Pehowa)
+The Sacred Significance of Prithudak Tirth (Pehowa)

 It is believed that the soul of any departed being who is honored with rituals at Pehowa attains eternal peace, and those who perform Shraddha, Tarpan, or Pind Daan here not only receive blessings from ancestors but also experience profound transformation in their own lives.